PrusWielki/graphs-maximal-clique/README.md

 - [ ] Prepare some example data (reasonable amount).
 Preferably with known answers to cross-check.
 - [x] Implement the representation of graphs in a form of adjacency list.
 - [x] Write a function to find a modular product of matrices.
+- [ ] Test the product function against some example online.
 - [ ] Write a function to find maximal cliques of matrices (Bronn Kerbosch probably).
 - [ ] Write a function to find maximum common induced subgraph.
 - [ ] It was also said that if the algorithm used is exponential then we should find a polynomial approximation algorithm also